TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                             centroids to generate.
 max_iter                    int             Maximum number of iterations of the k-means algorithm for a
                                             single run.
-n_init                      int             Number of time the k-means algorithm will be run with different
+n_init                      int             Number of times the k-means algorithm will be run with different
                                             centroid seeds.
 The final results will be the best output of n_init consecutive runs in terms of inertia. init                        str             Method for initialization, defaults to ``k-means++``.
 Can be